Maintaining Pan Seasoning: Tips for Long-Lasting Nonstick

 Fundamentals of Pan Seasoning Maintenance

-Heat your carbon-steel pan past the oil’s smoke point and the oil molecules fuse into a rock-solid, soap-proof nonstick armor that turns cooking and cleanup effortless while shielding the metal from rust.
+Heat your pan with oil past its smoke point and the oil molecules bond into a rock-solid, soap-proof nonstick shield that keeps food sliding and rust at bay for years.

 Why seasoning matters for nonstick performance